mickaelsilva/chewBBACA_deprecated/README.md

 `-n` maximum number of iterations.
 Each iteration removes a set of genomes over the defined threshold (-t) and recalculates all loci presence percentages.

 `-t` maximum threshold, will start at 5.
-This threshold represents the maximum number of missing loci allowed before removing it.
+This threshold represents the maximum number of missing loci allowed, for each genome independently, before removing it (genome).

 `-s` step to add to each threshold (suggested 5)